GLSRC/rescomp/README.md

 Otherwise, just look at the examples in _bin_ to get started.
 Not many features are implemented yet, hence there is not that much to explain.

+### For Contributors

+* As the package is very much in flux, reading the commits of others is very important!
+Otherwise you might write code for functions that don't exist anymore or whose syntax has completely changed.
+As a corrolary, this also means that writing legible, descriptive commit messages is paramount!

+* All the old code, before we made everything installable as a package, is in the folder _legacy_.
+The goal should be to slowly add all the functions from the legacy code base to one, coherent python package.

+#### For Internal Contributors
+* When you install the package on the Rechenknecht, instead of using the environment file `environment_rescomp.yml` specified above, use the much more detailed one for the Rechenknecht `environment_rescomp_full_rk.yml`.
+The command to create the environment would then be

+      conda env create --name rc_env --file environment_rescomp_full_rk.yml

+  Doing so should ensure absolute reproducability between all results calculated on the Rechenknecht.

+* When importing a new packet, add it to the environment_rescomp.yml file, specifying the newest version that runs on the Rechenknecht, as well as to the setup.py under "install_requires", specifying the minimal version needed to run the code at all (usually the last major update)

 ## FAQ